r4bbitjs/r4bbitjs-website/docs/getting-started.md

 );
 ```

-But wait where is the `handlerFunc` defined??
-No worries we didn't define it yet, let's focus on the `registerRoute` method first.
+But wait, where is the `handlerFunc` defined??
+No worries, we haven't defined it yet; let's focus on the `registerRoute` method first.

-We simply give the name of the queue, exchange and topic key to our server. r4bbitjs by default use topic exchange, because of RabbitMQ implementation of topic exchange it automatically catches messages using its pattern.
+We pass the names of a queue, exchange, and topic to our server.

-This server will handle all the messages send with the topic key `my.{simply-anything}`.
+This server will handle all the messages sent with the topic key `my.{simply-anything}`.
 It can be `my.dinosaurs` or `my.i.don.t.care`.

 ## Creating a Handler Function

-When the message receive to the server we want to take some actions.
-The handler function exactly created for this purpose.
+When the message reaches the server, we want to take some actions.
+The handler function was created precisely for this purpose.

 ```ts
 import { getServer, ServerTypes } from "@r4bbit/r4bbit";